alternetsoft/AlternetUI/Documentation/Alternet.UI.Documentation/introduction/data-binding/data-binding.md

 To detect source changes (applicable to
 <xref:Alternet.UI.BindingMode.OneWay> and
 <xref:Alternet.UI.BindingMode.TwoWay> bindings), the source must
-implement a suitable property change notification mechanism such as
+implement a suitable property change notification mechanism, such as
 <xref:System.ComponentModel.INotifyPropertyChanged>.

 ### What triggers source updates